A Slice of American Pie

 What Lord Jackson takes away with one hand though, he gives back with the other.
 Under the reforms Damages Based Agreements (or "DBAs") will be permitted for the first time.
 A DBA is a private funding arrangement between a lawyer and a client, whereby the lawyer's fees can be based on a percentage of the compensation received by the client.
 Historically, the position has been that DBAs are not permitted once proceedings have been issued, but the new statutory instrument incorporating Lord Jackson's reforms permits a representative and client to enter into an agreement which will entitled them to recover up to 50% of any compensation received.
 The result is likely to see both a shift from the traditional CFA to more DBAs being used to fund civil disputes and consequently, a significant increase in the number of cases.

 DBAs are very popular in the United States.
 They have made some lawyers a lot of money.
 Will they do the same here?
 Quite possibly.
 Certainly from a lawyer's point of view a share of the proceeds has a number of attractions and the move away from a system which in reality rewards lawyers who spend more time on a matter to one where the financial result for the client is paramount will change behaviour and probably will get quicker results for litigants.
-Whether moving in the direction of the notoriously litigious U.S. is a good thing generally is a different matter.‹‹ Back to articles
+Whether moving in the direction of the notoriously litigious U.S. is a good thing generally is a different matter.‹‹ Back to news articles